 by Structured Settlement Watchdog

-2. Secondary Market Annuity
+A Secondary Market Annuity is Not an Annuity